Why is your car making that noise? Should your car be making that noise? What does it mean?

 Do you hear a knocking noise when you go over bumps?
 If the knocking sound is coming from inside your car, then it’s probably just some heavy object clumping around in your boot or glove compartment.
 But if the knocking noise is coming from underneath your car, then it might mean that some vital component has come loose.

 And if this is the case, then you know what to do: See a mechanic immediately!

 It’s always better to be safe than sorry.
 If you hear any strange noise while driving, don’t ignore it!
 Take a note of when it happens, and of how it sounds.
 Then contact a mechanic as soon as you can.

 Odd noises in the car are often a sign of a developing problem, so the sooner you sort it out, the better.
 But sometimes, cars can break down quite without warning.
 Unless you have adequate cover, you could be stranded for hours, awaiting rescue.

 That’s why it pays to add breakdown cover to your comprehensive car insurance policy.
+Find out more about our breakdown cover here.
 It’s a guarantee that, no matter what happens, help will soon be at hand.